 Geography of Homelessness

-- This finding encouraged homeless advocates and cities to rethink what are the spaces and places where homeless populations feel peace and joy and how can we connect people experiencing homelessness to more places that increase a sense of belonging and community connectedness?
+- This finding encouraged homeless advocates and cities to rethink the spaces and places where homeless populations feel peace and joy and how we can connect people experiencing homelessness to more places that increase a sense of belonging and community connectedness.

 - As forces of gentrification and displacement grow, homeless individuals see local “homeless friendly” small businesses and residents pushed out, bringing in less-friendly newcomers, contributing to a loss of an important sense of community.